International Business Minor

 Quinlan students are limited to double dipping once (that is, counting one course twice) between any major or minor combination, regardless of what program the major or minor is taken in.
 Non-Quinlan students are limited to double dipping twice (that is, counting two courses twice) between business school minors and/or their respective majors.

 Students planning to study abroad are encouraged to meet with their academic advisor early in the planning stage.
 A student will be permitted to take up to two approved courses in any Quinlan major or minor (and including BA Economics majors).
-All courses must be approved by the Quinlan Undergraduate Dean.
+All study abroad courses must be reviewed through the Study Abroad Office course approval process.